matheuscsant/Scala-Challenge/README.md

 ### Why to use SQL Database instead of NoSQL Database

-- Mainly because we have in this project, relationships in the entities and specifically in Reservation it is possible to make a query with Timestamp (complex query), so I think the best options is a SQL Database
+- Mainly because we have in this project, relationships in the entities and specifically in Reservation it is possible to make a query with Timestamp (complex query), so I think the best option is a SQL Database
 - [See more about why to use SQL Database](https://www.mongodb.com/resources/basics/databases/nosql-explained/nosql-vs-sql)

 ---

-## This project contains postman collection at: `src/main/resources/Scala Challenge.postman_collection.json`
+## This project contains postman collection in: `src/main/resources/Scala Challenge.postman_collection.json`